axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 **Configuration panel**

-On the left side, define the widget name, establish the main configuration for your widget, and get a preview of it by clicking on the preview button.
+On the left side, define the widget name, establish the main configuration for your widget, enable quick search function and get a preview of it by clicking on the preview button.

 |task-list-widget-configuration|